 Wondering how to find the right balance?
 Ultimately, personal exploration will help you discover whether or not the plant works for you.
 To start the adventure off on a good note, however, there are a few tricks worth keeping in mind.

-Meanwhile, a product like Old Pal Indica is more likely to take the edge off with a hypnotic feel.
-Indica is often recommended for low-key evenings, while Sativa is a high-spirited product that is better suited for daytime explorations.
+Meanwhile, a product like an indica flower is more likely to take the edge off with a hypnotic feel.
+Indica is often recommended for low-key evenings, while sativa is a high-spirited product that is better suited for daytime explorations.

 Coupled with cannabis, music contributes to cultivating a welcoming environment.
 Although, the combined experience is often a personal one.
 Part of the creative experience may be allowing yourself to get swept away by the sounds.

 Cannabis may enhance acoustic perception and often inspires a desire to listen to music, allowing you to sink into the moment.
 As with everything, however, balance is key.
 Strong cannabis may detract from your ability to fully engage with a musical experience.

 So, keep things light and pass it around.